 - Cut a brown paper bag to roughly fit under your salmon (this step is optional, but makes it really easy to serve the salmon while leaving the skin behind stuck to the paper bag, easy clean up too!).

-- Place the salmon on the paper, on a sheet pan (check for and remove any pin bones with a small kitchen pliers).
+- Place the salmon, skin side down, on the paper bag, on a sheet pan.
+Check for and remove any pin bones with a small kitchen pliers.
 Optional - using a serrated knife, score the salmon into serving amount pieces, cutting down through the meat but leaving the skin in tact, this allows for easy serving.
-Drizzle with olive oil and rub onto the entire salmon with your hands, then season with salt and pepper.

 - Roast in the oven for 11 to 15 minutes.
-The roasting time will vary depending on the thickness of fish.
+The roasting time will vary depending on the thickness of the fish.
 Check salmon after 10 minutes, if you scored the salmon, you will be able to look in the score cuts to see if it looks done.
 You can also test with a fork pulling apart a piece to see if it flakes.
 Salmon doneness is a personal preference, some like it more medium rare, some well done, so the best thing to do is check it after 10 minutes and then do a couple more minutes and check as you go.
 It is done when it flakes easily but don't overcook it!
 Allow the salmon to rest on the stovetop for 3 to 5 minutes before serving.

-- Serve with any sides, mashed potatoes, green roasted or blanched vegetables, salad, or crusty bread.
+- Serve with any sides, mashed potatoes, roasted or blanched green vegetables, salad, or crusty bread.

 Notes